scalikejdbc/scalikejdbc-cookbook/en/04_transaction.md

 ### localTx

-It runs queries and updates in a single transaction enclosed in the scope of the block.
-The transaction is automatically rolled back If an exception is thrown in the block.
+It runs queries and update operations in a single transaction enclosed in the scope of the block.
+The transaction is automatically rolled back if some exception is thrown from the block.

     val count = DB localTx { implicit session =>
       // start of a transaction